 DON’T Let Your Policy Lapse: Once the key man policy is in effect, pay your premiums when due.
 In the unfortunate event your policy lapses, the lender may default the loan or you may have to go back through the underwriting process which may prove costly.

-Now, what are some things you can do in order to get a better shot at a faster approval with lower rates?
+Now, here are some things you can do in order to get the best life insurance for an SBA loan at a faster approval with lower rates.

-DO Start Early: If it looks like your loan is going to be approved, start the process of acquiring a key man policy, if required.
+DO Start Early: If it looks like your SBA loan is going to be approved, start the process of acquiring a key man policy, if required.
 We recommend beginning to shop around very early in the process, so when the loan looks promising, you can act accordingly.
-Having all of the facts up front allows you to complete any due diligence needed for the best results.
+Having all of the facts upfront allows you to complete any due diligence needed for the best results.

 DO Consider the Exam Route: As noted, the exam option is always going to result in the lowest rates.
 Unless you are extremely healthy, under the age of 60, need $500,000 of life insurance or less, and don’t mind paying more, undergo the exam when applying for life insurance for an SBA loan.